-Join us for the next show on Oct.
-25th 8pm !
+Join us for the next show on Friday, March 22nd, 8pm !

 Take the vocal and melodic sound of Seal; add a little funk; guitar work like Toto; bundled with a spiritual focus; and you have - Rufus Harris.
 Since the mid-70s, this Metro Detroit native has been writing and performing music.
 His cleverly crafted songs illustrates Rufus’ creativity and varied musical influences.
 His upbringing in Alaska exposed him to all types of musical artists ranging from Sly and the Family Stone to the Beatles.
 For years he was the principle singer and songwriter in a band call Jubal.
 They performed throughout the Midwest and East coast sharing their unique sound from the 70s thru the early 90s.
 During his time with Jubal, Rufus was one of the most requested recording engineers in Detroit.
 George Clinton, Earl Klugh, The Four Tops, Marvin and BeBe Winans, and The Commodores, are among the celebrated national recording artists with whom he has worked.